 He then made two albums with Dualtone Music Group, STRONGER PROOF and FULL CIRCLE.
 These records also produced songs that hit high on the Texas charts such as “Love or Something Like It” and “I’m Not Home Right Now”.

 After several years of touring and chart success in Texas, Deryl took some time off to write new material and regain perspective.
 It was a good break, because he returned to Smith Music in 2009, recording a new album, TOGETHER AGAIN that produced three top five hits and a chart topping number one.
-Following the excitement of this album, Deryl went back in the studio to record his latest, RANDOM AS I AM, released July 2011.
-His first single, “Baby Where’s My Bottle”, is already topping the Texas music charts.
+Following the excitement of this album, Deryl went back in the studio to record his RANDOM AS I AM, released July 2011.
 Dodd pours his soul, passion and humor into what may be his best effort to date.
+Dodd's newest release, LONG HARD RIDE is due out April 21st.
+It's a collection of his best loved songs reimagined as duets with his Texas friends.
 “I have been blessed to make music for this long.
 I never had a plan, still don’t.
 But, I hope it’s made a difference and done something good for somebody.
 That’s the whole reason I started doing it.”
-Well, Double D, rest assured, you certainly have!